 Fat Intake Calculator

-Use this fat intake calculator to estimate the fat intake per day you need to keep your weight stable, or to gain or lose weight, depending on how much of your daily caloric intake you want to come from fats.
+Estimate the daily fat intake you need to keep your weight stable, to gain weight or to lose weight.
+The fat intake calculator estimates this based on the proportion of your daily caloric intake that you want to come from fats.

 years